spyking-circus/spyking-circus/circus/analyses/README.md

 # Analyses

-This subpackage contains usual analyses made on the results of the sorting procedure.
+This subpackage contains usual analyses done on the results of the sorting procedure.

-To run one of these analyses, we recommend to invoke a IPython interpreter to have access to the variables defined during the execution of this script.
+To run one of these analyses, we recommend to invoke a IPython interpreter to have access to the variables defined during its execution.

 For example, to display a given template, execute the following commands in a terminal:
 ```